evanmarshall-dev/fireship.io_git_course/README.md

   - It is common to rename the master branch to main and this is accomplished by running `git branch -M main`.

-  - If you want to create a branch run `git branch new-branch-name`.
+  - If you want to create a branch run `git branch <new-branch-name>`.

-  - If you want to delete a branch run `git branch -d new-branch-name`.
+  - If you want to delete a branch run `git branch -d <new-branch-name>`.
 If you use a `-D` when you run the branch deletion then it will delete the branch even if there is changes on it and it has been merged into the main branch.

 ### Git Checkout

 - Just creating the branch does not move you into the created branch.
-To do this you need to run `git checkout branch-name`.
+To do this you need to run `git checkout <branch-name>`.

-- You can commit the changes and the branch to the remote repo by running `git commit -am "Your commit message here."`.
+- You can commit the changes and the branch to the remote repo by running `git commit -am "<Your commit message here.>"`.

 - If you switch back to the main branch prior to merging then the code you created on the branch will disappear.

-- If you are on the main branch and you want to both create a new branch and checkout the new branch in one command you would run `git checkout -b new-branch-name`.
+- If you are on the main branch and you want to both create a new branch and checkout the new branch in one command you would run `git checkout -b <new-branch-name>`.

 ### Merge Conflicts